 When you use bins, removing items like cereal and crackers from their boxes can be a great space-saver.
 Leave items in their bags and use a clip to keep your food fresh.
 Tossing the box saves a ton of space, especially when there’s not much left in the package.

 Decant *some* items.
 Decanting everything in your small pantry probably won’t be practical, but it can be helpful in certain situations.
 Decanting items that come in large packages, such as rice or quinoa, can help you use space effectively.

 My favorite jars: Simple Mason Jars.
 I bet you have some in your kitchen already.

 If you’ve got the space, turntables also work nicely for snacks and make quite a statement.
 They can be helpful in an awkward corner.

 Hang hooks or baskets on open wall space.
 Hooks can hold aprons, lunch boxes, grill utensils, broom, reusable shopping bags, and so much more.
 If you’ve got room for baskets, these can be great for snacks, ziplock bags, packets of oatmeal and other small items.

 My favorite hooks: My favorite hooks are always Command Hooks.
 They work well, hold up, and are removable.
-They also come in a variety of sizes.
-One of their recent additions to their lineup is a Command Hook Gripper that holds mops and brooms.
+They also come in a variety of sizes including this Command Hook Gripper that holds mops and brooms.